-Before I finally resolved to visit more cold spots this winter, after fully experiencing my first winter of life (at 29 years old, I know.
+Before I finally resolved to visit more cold spots this winter, after fully experiencing my first winter of life (in my 30s, I know.
 I’m late), I came to realize that it’s actually one of my favorite seasons.

 There are so many things that you can only do when it’s really, truly cold outside, and Finnish Lapland is the perfect place to do them all.
 From playing in the snow to all of the adrenaline activities and cool things you can do either solo or with friends, I was really impressed by the offerings there and found myself fantasizing about renting a little cottage there next winter, just so that I could ski on those uncrowded slopes and stare up at the sky hoping for the aurora borealis.

 Here are 13 things I tried and that I have a feeling you’ll love too when you visit Lapland:

 I’ve wanted to try this trick ever since seeing it on YouTube.
 If you’re somewhere cold enough, you can actually throw boiling water into the air, and it will immediately turn into icy vapor.
 It feels like a magic trick!
 It got down to -27°C/-16.6°F while I was in Rovaniemi, Finnish Lapland, so it was just cold enough to work.